ducthinh17/Smart-Portfolio-Optimization/README.md

 </p>

 #### Using Heatmap for Stock Analysis:
 - Heatmaps are a valuable tool in stock analysis, providing a visual representation of data to quickly identify patterns and correlations between different stocks.
-The heatmap in the provided image uses a color-coded system to indicate the strength of the relationship between various stock shares, with darker colors typically representing stronger relationships or higher values.
+The heatmap uses a color-coded system to indicate the strength of the relationship between various stock shares, with darker colors typically representing stronger relationships or higher values.
 #### Analysis of Stock Shares:
 - The heatmap shows four different stocks, labeled VIB, PLX, CRE, and SSI.
 Each stock is compared with itself and the others, resulting in a matrix where the diagonal represents a perfect correlation of 1, as a stock will always have a perfect correlation with itself.
 Here's a detail analysis based on the heatmap: